Create a purchase order with a delivery schedule

 This topic demonstrates how to create a delivery schedule for a purchase order.
 A delivery schedule is used when a quantity on an order or a journal is requested to be delivered in multiple shipments.
 The example shown in this guide can be used in the USMF demo data company.
 This procedure would typically be done by a purchasing agent.

 Create a delivery schedule

-- Go to Procurement and sourcing > Purchase orders > All purchase orders.
+- In the navigation pane, go to Modules > Procurement and sourcing > Purchase orders > All purchase orders.

 - The Delivery schedule page allows you to specify the number of shipments in which the total quantity of the order line will be delivered from the vendor.

 - By default, the system copies the total quantity and other delivery details of the original purchase line into the first delivery schedule line.
 In this example, we'll create a schedule for two shipments, with the second shipment's date offset by a week from the first shipment.

 - In the Quantity field, change the quantity to